-To ensure the additionality of any sector-based offset credits issued by the sector-based crediting program, the implementing jurisdiction must establish a crediting baseline at least 10% below the reference level described in Chapter 4.
+To ensure the additionality of any sector-based offset credits issued by the sector-based crediting program, the implementing jurisdiction must establish a crediting baseline that begins at least 10% below the reference level described in Chapter 4 and linearly declines to a jurisdictional-specific 2050 GHG emissions target for the forest sector.

 - (a) The crediting baseline represents additional emissions reductions below the jurisdiction's reference level as a direct or indirect result of the implementation of local, regional, jurisdictional and national GHG emissions reductions or enhanced sequestration requirements or incentives affecting tropical deforestation and, if applicable, degradation, within the implementing jurisdiction.
-All carbon pools included in the reference level as described in Chapter 4 must also be included in the implementing jurisdiction's crediting baseline. - (b) The jurisdiction may use progress toward achieving a future GHG emission reduction goal for the forest sector to meet its crediting baseline. - (c) The implementing jurisdiction's sector plan, as described in Chapter 3, must describe the strategies and actions (e.g., "own effort") the implementing jurisdiction will undertake to reduce emissions to the level of the crediting baseline.
-These include domestic GHG mitigation strategies, policies, public financing, and planning actions, and must take into account issuance of any offset credits that are part of a voluntary offset program occurring within the jurisdiction. - (d) Only those sector-based offset credits issued by the implementing jurisdiction after the crediting baseline has been met (e.g., reductions below the crediting
+All carbon pools included in the reference level as described in Chapter 4 must also be included in the implementing jurisdiction's crediting baseline. - (b) The jurisdiction may use progress toward achieving a future GHG emission reduction goal for the forest sector to meet its crediting baseline.
+The 2050 GHG emissions target should be reflective of the jurisdiction's future GHG emissions reductions goals. - (c) The implementing jurisdiction's sector plan, as described in Chapter 3, must describe the strategies and actions (e.g., "own effort") the implementing jurisdiction will undertake to reduce emissions to the level of the crediting baseline.
+These include domestic GHG mitigation strategies, policies, public financing, and planning actions, and must take into account issuance of any offset credits that are part of a voluntary offset program occurring within the jurisdiction. - (d) Only those sector-based offset credits issued by the implementing jurisdiction after the crediting baseline has been met (e.g., reductions below the crediting baseline) are eligible for recognition by an ETS pursuant to Chapter 16 below and for use by entities regulated within the ETS. - (e) The crediting baseline must be maintained by the implementing jurisdiction in order for the credits to be eligible.
+Emissions that exceed the crediting baseline shall constitute a reversal under Chapter 11 and require that an equal amount of credits be retired from the ETS Sector-Based Crediting Program Buffer Pool pursuant to the implementing jurisdiction's reversal methodology and buffer requirements as described in Subchapters 11.1 and 11.2. - (1) The implementing jurisdiction's sector-based crediting program must include a methodology for ensuring permanence and identifying and quantifying the risk of reversals based on regionally specific circumstances, as specified in Chapter 11.

-- baseline) are eligible for recognition by an ETS pursuant to Chapter 16 below and for use by entities regulated within the ETS. - (e) The crediting baseline must be maintained by the implementing jurisdiction in order for the credits to be eligible.
-Emissions that exceed the crediting baseline shall constitute a reversal under Chapter 11 and require that an equal amount of credits be retired from the ETS Sector-Based Crediting Program Buffer Pool pursuant to the implementing jurisdiction's reversal methodology and buffer requirements as described in Subchapters 11.1 and 11.2. - (1) The implementing jurisdiction's sector-based crediting program must include a methodology for ensuring permanence and identifying and quantifying the risk of reversals based on regionally specific circumstances, as specified in Chapter 11. - (2) Pursuant to Chapter 11, a quantity of sector-based offset credits from the credits issued by the implementing jurisdiction per year must be contributed to a sector-based crediting buffer account established for approved sector-based crediting programs and maintained by the ETS. - (f) The jurisdiction's crediting baseline may be updated to reflect changes in the reference level as provided in Chapter 4, subparagraph (g). - (g) The jurisdiction's crediting baseline must be updated according to the schedule in Chapter 14, subparagraph (c).
+- (2) Pursuant to Chapter 11, a quantity of sector-based offset credits from the credits issued by the implementing jurisdiction per year must be contributed to a sector-based crediting buffer account established for approved sector-based crediting programs and maintained by the ETS. - (f) The crediting baseline may be adjusted to reflect an unintentional reversal for the year the unintentional reversal occurred or is quantified.
+The jurisdiction's crediting baseline may be updated to reflect changes in the reference level as provided in Chapter 4, subparagraph (g). - (g) The jurisdiction's crediting baseline must be updated according to the schedule in Chapter 14, subparagraph (c).